Museum School Programs

 Christmas Long Ago (K to 4)

 Sleigh bells jingling and carols sung around the fireplace; children experience how early settlers celebrated the holidays in Surrey long ago.
-See our 1870’s cabin decorated for an old-time Christmas, look at artifact photos, and make traditional decorations to put on your tree.
-Craft supplies provided.
+Our 1870’s cabin decorated for an old-time Christmas, handle real artifacts and make traditional decorations to put on your tree.

 Growing Surrey (Grade 3 to 4)

 Surrey has experienced many changes on its way to being the city we know today.
-Compare the lives of both Indigenous peoples and early Surrey settlers to our lives today when you virtually explore the 1870’s cabin, the Surrey Stories Gallery, and the Museum’s Textile Centre.
-Spinning tops provided.
+Compare the lives of both Indigenous peoples and early Surrey settlers to our lives today when you explore an1870’s cabin, discuss how natural resources were used in the Surrey Stories Gallery, and try your hand at weaving on a loom as you discuss clothing and textiles in the Textile Centre.

 Homestead to High-rise (K to Grade 2)

 Food, transportation, access to emergency services and getting an education – all were fundamental needs in an early settler community.
-As students look at artifact photos and videos of replica toys in use, they relate settler experiences in a growing community with contemporary living in Surrey.
-Craft supplies provided.
+As students handle artifacts and use replica toys, they relate settler experiences in a growing community with contemporary living in Surrey.

 Métis: The Flower Beadwork People (Grade 3 to 4)

 Explore the Métis culture and learn how this distinct nation joins European and Indigenous traditions to create a unique set of values, language, music, dance and art.
-Students look at photos of Métis artifacts, learn about the buffalo hunt, and dance a Métis jig.
-Craft supplies provided.
+Students will handle Métis artifacts, recreate a buffalo hunt, and dance a Métis jig.

 Simple Machines (Grade 5)

-Explore six simple machines : pulley, lever, wheel-and-axle, inclined plane, screw and wedge.
-Students look at artifact photos and videos, work through a scavenger hunt, and create a catapult to take home.
-Craft supplies provided.
+Get hands-on exploring six simple machines: pulley, lever, wheel-and-axle, inclined plane, screw and wedge.
+Students handle artifacts, build models, work through a scavenger hunt in the Surrey Stories gallery, and create a catapult to take home.

 Wartime Christmas (Grade 5 to 6)

 Discover how families maintained the Christmas spirit during World War II when rations, homemade gifts and absent family members were a reality.
-Students participate in a wartime holiday story, learn about sugar rationing, and make Christmas crafts to take home.
-Craft supplies provided.
+Students participate in a wartime holiday story, practice sugar rationing, and make Christmas crafts to take home.

 Created specifically for delivery by teachers, edukits may contain hands on artifacts and archival materials, including photographs, newspaper articles, letters, clothing, toys and more.
 They also include a comprehensive teacher package of suggested activities.